alexa/ask-cli/docs/concepts/Deploy-Command.md

 ---

-Below are the built-in deployers that CLI provides to help developers deploy their customized logic to the AWS services:
+Below are the built-in deployers that CLI provides to help developers deploy their backend using the AWS services:

 #### @ask-cli/lambda-deployer
 This deployer is managing Lambda services by using the default settings to create/retrieve the IAM Role for the skill application, create/update the Lambda function with minimum required permissions and event trigger.
 Below shows the details of what this deployer does: